joomla-framework/registry/docs/v1-to-v2-update.md

 ### Joomla\Keychain\KeychainManager class removed

-The `KeychainManager` class has been removed without replacement, this was the command line utility for managing keychains.
+The `KeychainManager` class has been removed.
+A new set of commands is available when using the `joomla/console` package as a replacement.
+Please see the [Command Line Management](features/command-line-management.md) page for more information on how to configure these commands.

 ### Dependent upon `joomla/crypt`